junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The floor of the corridor is scattered with bodies and broken droids and troopers.
 Anakin hates it that he doesn't have time to stop to check if they're still breathing.
 They're so close now.

-Anakin clicks alive Dooku's lightsaber and Obi-Wan activates his.
+Anakin clicks alive Dooku's lightsaber, and Obi-Wan activates his.
 They stand back to back, the blocking and attacking slowly falling into sync.
-Waving with left hand is more than a little unaccustomed, but Anakin finds out it's not as uncomfortable as he thought.
+Waving with his left hand is more than a little unaccustomed, but Anakin finds out it's not as uncomfortable as he thought.

-They clear out the guards before the door eventually.
+They clear out the guards outside the door eventually.

+And the door opens on its own.

 The Emperor is waiting for them.

-Behind his chair, outside the floor-to-ceiling window, the entirety of Coruscant is right there, under his foot.
-All the large and small screens of the city show the same image of his face, smiling and talking the same words.
+Behind his chair, outside the floor-to-ceiling window, the entirety of Coruscant is right there, under their foot.
+All the large and small screens of the city show the same image of his face, smiling and speaking the same words with the same, synchronized pace.
+It's the broadcasting time.

-Anakin forces his attention move away from that bizarre view, back to the man on the chair.
+Anakin forces his attention to move away from that bizarre view, back to the man in the chair.

 "I heard you're looking for me," Palpatine says slowly, even with a smile.
 "And now you found me.
 What can I do for you?"